the-craft-beer-foundation/white-paper/README.md

 ### Introduction

 **Brew** is a decentralized blockchain platform regulated by smart contracts.
-The platform seeks to promote and support the craft beer movement and its emphasis on quality, flavour and brewing technique.

 The platform has its own ERC20 token which will be traded on the Ethereum, independently of Ether but compatible with any wallet, other contract or exchange also using this standard.